norad32/uo-landscaper-mode/README.md

 You can use UO Landscaper with the mod as usual.

-For detailled insturctions, refer to the [Wiki](https://github.com/norad32/uo-landscaper-mod/wiki)
+For detailled instructions, refer to the [Wiki](https://github.com/norad32/uo-landscaper-mod/wiki)

 ## Authors <a name = "authors"></a>